ChumaSuey/chuma_sacjam/README.md

 Sacrilege jam was a tough call, Re:Mobilized while im also part of the main mod team, it’s a challenge to come up with an idea to create something fun and compelling, Re:Mobilized and progs_dump per se are mods i thank to this day that exist, Sacrilege has cool features i’ve been looking for so i jumped on the Sacrilege jam ship.

-The music track was something i had always in my mind, for the core idea i didn’t want to make a dark synthwave song for it, Phoenyx allowed me to use her track in a Quake map and i thought this was it, i had a bit of inspiration and creative flow lock but after seeing Rift texture i realized that can be an interesting premise, a Water distillation facility and there we go : Rifting Distillation came to fruition.
+The music track was something i had always in my mind, for the core idea i didn’t want to make a dark synthwave song for it, Phoenyx allowed me to use her track in a Quake map and i thought this was it, i had a bit of inspiration and creative flow lock but after seeing Rift texture i realized that can be an interesting premise, a Water distillation facility and there we go : Rifting Distillation had a rocket jump for being made.

 For this map i recolored some textures from the id base texture pack included within Sacrilege, to make Neon lights, something i’ve been looking forward to do for a while… I’m starting to explore my skills in photo editing with GiMP